Transfer Student FAQ's

 • Feel free to stop by the Career Development Center in Room A110 in the Kerr Administration Building any time with questions, or from 10am-3pm with a hard copy of a resume or cover letter for a free 15-minute review!

-A: It is important that you provide all transcripts to Admissions of institutions you have previously attended.
+It is important that you provide all transcripts to Admissions of institutions you have previously attended.
 The total number of credit hours you have attempted is a key component of Satisfactory Academic Progress and it is important that your academic history be complete.
 Satisfactory Academic Progress (SAP) is a federally required evaluation of a student’s progress towards completion of their degree.
 The evaluation includes the following three components:

 • Students are required to maintain a minimum cumulative OSU GPA of 2.0 for undergraduates (3.0 for graduates, or as specified by your program).